gcrockenberg/MelloGee/README.md

 - You might want to comment out "on: push: paths:" from GitHub yml files to force all CI/CD to run
 - Test APIs that were imported into APIM
 - Open Container App console in Azure portal and curl the APIs, view the logs.
 They are configured to scale to 0.
 You can an APIM call to wake them.
-- Navigate to single-spa micro-frontend.
-Storage Account -> Static website -> Primary endpoint.
-Allow 10 minutes for CDN to propagate.
+- Navigate to your static web app.

 **That's it so far**
 : Container Apps Environment is external.
 Container Apps restrict access via IP only granting access to APIM.
 The containers have curl installed for quick API checks but you can toggle Ingress to allow public access.
 The APIs "talk" to each other and to Azure Key Vault.
 APIM connects to the Container Apps as Backend Services.